alinex/node-validator/README.md

 __Check options:__

 - `version` - one of 'ipv4' or 'ipv6' and the value will be converted, if possible
+- `ipv4Mapping` - (boolean) set to true to allow mapping ipv4 addresses in both directions to succeed version specification if possible.
 - `allow` - the allowed ip ranges
 - `deny` - the denied ip ranges